rubenwgs/WuS/Computer_Networks/Week4-5/CoNe_LN_W4-5.md

 We can accomplish the same effect as a NAK if, instead of sending a NAK, we send an ACK for the last correctly received packet.
 A sender that receives two ACKs for the same packet knows that the receiver did not correctly receive the packet following the packet that is beeing ACKed twice.

 #### Reliable Data Transfer over a Lossy Channel with Bit Errors: rdt3.0
+Suppose now that in addition to corrupting bits, the underlying channel can `lose packets` as well, a not-uncommon event in today's computer networks.
+Two additional concerns must now be addressed by the protocol: how to detect packet loss and what to do when a packet loss occurs.

+Suppose that the sender transmits a data packet and either that packet, or the receiver's ACK of that packet, gets lost.
+In either case, no

 ## 3.5 Connection-Oriented Transport: TCP